Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: Apple households

-Advantage: Apple TV 4K is a strong fit for Apple households and may appeal to viewers who want more local storage space for apps and downloads.
+Apple TV 4K is a strong fit for Apple households and may appeal to viewers who want more local storage space for apps and downloads.

-Limitation: Typically a higher-cost option than basic streaming sticks.
+Tradeoff: Typically a higher-cost option than basic streaming sticks.

 Roku Ultra streaming device with remote.